 The Steel Panel Lockout is also useful for temporary light and power panels on construction jobs.
 These are panels that should be accessed only by the electrician.

 The Steel Panel Lockouts should not be used near exposed live bus or live wires.

 Can the Panel Lockout be used on panels that don’t have exposed screws?

 Our “Clips for Panels without Screws” will work on most panels.
 You can see them in out web store.
 Clips for panels without screws

 Click on the photos for close-ups.

 The clips will not work on panel covers that wrap around the back box.
-For those types of panels you will need to install two screws as follows, or call us for another solution we may have for you
+For those types of panels you can install two screws as follows, or call us for another solution we may have for you

 Drill two holes with a # 7 drill bit in the panel backbox edges (at arrows, see photo below).
 Tap the holes with a 1/4-20 tap.
 Then drill two corresponding 5/16 inch holes in the panel cover.
 Install two 1/4-20 panel screws (truss head) through the panel cover into the panel backbox.
 Then, the Panel Lockout can be used with the standard instructions.
 When the Panel Lockout is not in use, the two panel screws can remain installed and do not detract from the appearance of the panel.